Astrid Ho, Board Chair

 Astrid Ho is a Toronto-based, Hong Kong-born, visual artist focusing on printmaking, and print installations.
 She has a Bachelor of Fine Arts from OCAD University and studied in Florence, Italy under the OCAD Study-Abroad Program.
 In her professional career, Astrid co-founded the Propeller Centre for the Visual Arts (1996), and was affiliated with AWOL Gallery and Studios (2000); taught at Centre3, the McMichael, Latcham Gallery and Open Studio; received an Ontario Arts Council Access and Career Development Project Grant (2009).
 The Ontario Association of Art Galleries selected Astrid as a mentee for the Leadership and Cultural Pluralism Project (2014-15), was mentored at Harbourfront Centre, and organized the exhibition’s Artist Talks at Open Studio.

+Astrid is currently the Event/Program Coordinator of Elegoa Cultural Productions.
 Astrid is an artist member and was a staff member (2004-18) of Open Studio, having organized and curated over 100 in-gallery and 18 off-site art exhibitions and events including their booths at The Interior Design Show (2007-2012), Art Toronto (2011-2015), and /edition Toronto Art Book Fair (2016, 2017); exhibitions including the Toronto Pearson International Airport (2007, 2012), Toronto Design Offsite Festival (2016-17), and Canadian Decorators’ Association (2016-17).
 As a professional artist, Astrid has had various exhibitions including Birch Contemporary (ON), Harbourfront Centre (ON), Olive Branch Press (NY) and Open Studio (ON).
 Her work is represented in various corporate and private collections including the Bank of Montreal, The Canada Council Art Bank, Global Affairs Canada, National Bank of Canada, and The Law Society of Upper Canada.

 A graduate of the University of Toronto, Garry Neil has worked for 40 years in arts and cultural policy, in Canada and internationally, as a consultant to governments, firms and associations.
 He has extensive experience in policies for film, television, new media and the Internet, publishing, performing arts, visual arts and music, as well organizational management.
 He has been associated with many cultural organizations in his career, including ACTRA (Alliance of Canadian Cinema, Television and Radio Artists), CSARN (Canadian Senior Artists Resource Network), the Association of Canadian Publishers and the Dancer Transition Resource Centre.